 Gifts Ideas from the Dollar Store

 Bubble wands – these disappear throughout the summer, all summer

 Pool toys – balls, dive sticks, loungers – these blow away, or we take them to the public pool and sometimes forget them

-Easter baskets – they get broken and throw out within a day so I’m not wasting money on them
+Easter baskets – they get broken and thrown out within a day so I’m not wasting money on them

 Plastic egg fillers – I only get them from the dollar store, small fun things